Note: Instructions are for reference purposes only. Please follow label directions on back of actual product.

 Epoxy grout is impervious to liquids and does not need sealing.
 It will not allow bacteria to grow and it minimizes cracking.
 It is generally used with ceramic, porcelain and quarry tile and not with natural stone.

-A volcanic quartz-based stone with qualities similar to Adoquin, but not as dense; quarried in Mexico.
+Cantera is a volcanic quartz-based stone with qualities similar to Adoquin, but not as dense; quarried in Mexico.

-A volcanic quartz-based stone containing a variety of colored aggregates and pumice in a quartz matrix.
+Adoquin is a volcanic quartz-based stone containing a variety of colored aggregates and pumice in a quartz matrix.
 Quarried in Mexico and available in several colors.

-Finish Definitions (applicable only to stone)
+Finish (applicable only to stone)

 Glossy smooth surface that reflects light and emphasizes the color and markings of the stone.
 Generally only possible on hard, dense materials.

 Satin smooth surface with relative little light reflection.